elasticio/api-docs/source/includes/_executions.md

 #Scheduled Executions

-## Preambule
+## Preamble
-In order to set up usage of some component in a certain `node` in certain `Flow`, some available configuration options could not be described in advance, because they are depend on context in each case.
+In order to set up usage of some component in a certain `node` in certain `Flow`, some available configuration options could not be described in advance, because they depend on the context in each case.

-Let's consider an example, when we have a component with a module, which allow to retrieve a list of goods from some e-commerce platform.
+Let's consider an example when we have a component with a module, which allows retrieving a list of goods from some e-commerce platform.
-In this case we have few configuration parameters, which should be configured in order to use component in some flow, but all available options are different for different e-commerce installations.
+In this case, we have few configuration parameters, which should be configured in order to use a component in some flow, but all available options are different for different e-commerce installations.

-The first such "dynamic" parameter is category of a good.
+The first such "dynamic" parameter is a category of a good.
 Each installation has its own set of goods categories.

-Goods in different categories have different attributes set, so structure of data in messages (metadata), produced by the module is dependent on selected category.
+Goods in different categories have different attributes set, so the structure of data in messages (metadata), produced by the module is dependent on selected category.
 So metadata also should be retrieved for each case.

 And finally, each client uses own credential in order to connect connector with the e-commerce platform installation.
 Credential parameters have to be verified somehow before usage (at least in order to avoid confusing bugs while using component).